Roslyn House

-Roslyn House is a historic hotel located at Roslyn Heights in Nassau County, New York.
-It was built about 1870 and is a two-story Italianate style building.
+Roslyn House (also known as the Eastman House) is a historic hotel located on Roslyn Road (CR 7) in Roslyn Heights in Nassau County, New York, United States.

+Description

+The Roslyn House is a two-story Italianate style building that was constructed around 1870.
 It is a rectangular, five-bay-wide frame building, clad in clapboards and set on a brick foundation.
 It has a hipped roof.
 It features a second-story porch along the front and south facades supported by Doric order columns.

+History

-It was added to the National Register of Historic Places in 1990.
+On March 7, 1989, the Roslyn House was listed as a Town of North Hempstead Designated Landmark.
+The following year, on June 7, 1990, it was added to the National Register of Historic Places.